 As a school we respect that the teacher's professional judgement is probably the most significant factor in determining what has actually been achieved.
 We also value and welcome the views of parents regarding their children.
 We feel by working together we can provide the best opportunities for each child.

-own feelings about their progress, and to make judgements about how
+We also encourage children to express their own feelings about their progress, and to make judgements about how